Lou Gogan's Pages Lou's title image

 On A Saturday (alternative) 4:35

 This is a strange song with bleak verses but with beautiful haunting choruses with strings.
-I wrote the melody on the day but it took a few years before I got suitable lyrics.
+I wrote the melody on the day of the bombing atrocity as an emotional release but it took a few years before I wrote suitable lyrics.
 Well worth a listen.

 This is an orchestrated version.
 The original acoustic version is on track 14.